zzrough/gs-extensions-drop-down-terminal/README.md

-gs-extensions-drop-down-terminal
+Gnome shell drop-down-terminal extension with tabs
 ================================

-Drop Down Terminal extension for the Gnome Shell with basic tabs support This is a fork from https://github.com/zzrough/gs-extensions-drop-down-terminal
+Drop Down Terminal extension for the Gnome Shell with basic **tabs support**.

+*This is a fork from https://github.com/zzrough/gs-extensions-drop-down-terminal*

 Screenshots
 -----------